starknet-io/get-starknet/README.md

 - Create a wallet complying to the required APIs (based on the starknet.js APIs + 3 new fields: `name`, `icon` and `id`, for the &quot;choose a wallet&quot; popup (e.g. installed wallets list))
 - The wallet's page-script object should be added to `window` using a key starting with `starknet`, i.e. `starknet-walletname`
-- Optional - for the wallet to be included in the discovery list - the wallet developer will issue a pull request to `get-starknet-wallet`, comprising of the following:
+- Optional - for the wallet to be included in the discovery list - the wallet developer will issue a pull request to `get-starknet`, comprising of the following:
   - Name and icon
   - Formalized links object with links to to download page over chrome, firefox and other extension stores